 The long wait is over: Rhino 6 includes Grasshopper.
 Used in some of the most ambitious design projects of the past decade, Grasshopper, like Rhino, has become a robust development platform.
 Grasshopper provides the foundation for many third-party components ranging from environmental analysis to robotic control.
 The Grasshopper bundled with Rhino 6 is the same Grasshopper you have been using, plus many enhancements.

-The Grasshopper in Rhino 6 for Windows is the same Grasshopper we've been busy developing for years so it should be familiar.
+The Grasshopper in Rhino 6 is the same Grasshopper we've been busy developing for years so it should be familiar.
 That said, it does have many new features and enhancements that were not in the long-lived beta.

 High DPI displays are now supported.